-- Early in Superman: Birthright, Clark explains that the reason he is a vegetarian and that he follows Thou Shall Not Kill is that he can see the aura around all living things, and that he never wants to see it disappear.
+- Early on, Clark explains that the reason he's a vegetarian and follows Thou Shall Not Kill is that he can see the aura around all living things, and that he never wants to see it disappear.
 When his friend Kobe is stabbed, Clark makes quick work of the terrorists, then picks Kobe up and urges him to hold on while he takes him to the hospital.
 We are treated to Clark's POV, where everything is black and grey, except for Kobe, who is surrounded by an absolutely beautiful, rainbow glow.
-Then the glow fades... and disappears.
+Then the glow fades...and disappears.

 Kal-El: Mother...Father...I made it.